Mozilla Thunderbird: Android and iOS versions

 In June 2022, the Thunderbird project announced that it would be collaborating with email client K-9 for Android to build a Thunderbird version for Android.
 To this end, K-9 lead developer Christian Ketterer joined the Thunderbird team in 2022.
 The plan was to transform K-9 Mail into Thunderbird on Android, including the respective name change and adoption of the Thunderbird branding.
 As soon as K-9 Mail had been brought into alignment with Thunderbird's feature set and visual appearance, this changeover would take place, according to Thunderbird's Jason Evangelho.

 In the 2022 Financial Report published on May 8, 2023, Ryan Sipes (Product and Business Development Manager) mentions plans of hiring an iOS developer later that same year to start laying the foundation for Thunderbird on iOS.

 On 30 October 2024, the first stable release of Thunderbird for Android (Thunderbird Mobile) was launched as version 8.0.
 Thunderbird for Android can be installed via Google Play and F-Droid, among others.
 The Thunderbird team had planned in 2022 to maintain K-9 for one year after the release of Thunderbird Mobile, i.e. until roughly October 2025.

 On 6 May 2025, the stable version 10 of Thunderbird Mobile and the beta of version 11 were released.

+As of 2025, an initial version of Thunderbird's iOS client was available via Apple's TestFlight.